 AODA reference: IASR sections 24 and 25

-Deadline and status: January 1, 2014 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The City makes successful job applicants aware of policies and procedures in place for accommodating employees with disabilities when making offers of employment.
 All relevant employment policies are available to City employees on the City intranet.